Health and Financial Milestones for Age 50 and Beyond

 7 1 and beyond

 Life expectancies are much longer than in the past, but healthcare prices are rising.
 It’s important in your 70s to maintain the savings you’ve acquired and abate extra expenses to stretch your retirement funding.
 Focus on eliminating debts, such as mortgage and credit cards, and evaluate the levels of risk in your investment portfolios.
 If you haven’t already, research Long-Term Care insurance options.
-If the rising costs of Long-Term Care insurance are not a viable option for you, consider Short-Term Care insurance to cover recoveries from unexpected illnesses or injuries.

 Monitor blood pressure, cholesterol, eye sight, dental health, and weight